 To learn more about Supplier Diversity at Nationwide, email us at SUPPLIER@nationwide.com.

-An MBE that is located in the United States, is at least 51% owned and controlled by a minority person (or persons) who is a citizen of the United States and is operated on a for profit basis.
+An MBE that’s located in the United States, is at least 51% owned and controlled by a minority person (or persons) who is a citizen of the United States and is operated on a for profit basis.

-An WBE that is located in the United States, is at least 51% owned and controlled by a woman (or women) who is a citizen of the United States and is operated on a for profit basis.
+A WBE that’s located in the United States, is at least 51% owned and controlled by a woman (or women) who is a citizen of the United States and is operated on a for-profit basis.

-An VBE that is located in the United States, is at least 51% owned and controlled by a veteran (or veterans) who is a citizen of the United States and is operated on a for profit basis.
+A VBE that’s located in the United States, is at least 51% owned and controlled by a veteran (or veterans) who is a citizen of the United States and is operated on a for profit basis.

-An LGBTBE that is located in the United States, is at least 51% owned or operated and controlled by a gay, lesbian, bisexual or transgender person (or persons) who is a citizen of the United States and is operated on a for profit basis.
+An LGBTBE that’s located in the United States, is at least 51% owned or operated and controlled by a gay, lesbian, bisexual or transgender person (or persons) who is a citizen of the United States and is operated on a for profit basis.

 In addition to city, state and federal agencies, Nationwide also accepts certifications from the following third-party agencies:

 - Women’s Business Enterprise National Council

 - National Gay & Lesbian Chamber of Commerce